Lovely-Sim-Racing/lovely-dashboard/README.md

 ## What's Included
 When you download the zip file, you will get a few things.

-1. [**Lovely Dashboard**](#the-lovely-dashboard) - A custom designed dashboard to use on your phone or dedicated DDU screen
+1. [**Lovely Dashboard**](#the-lovely-dashboard) - A custom designed dashboard to use on your phone or dedicated DDU Screen
+2. **Lovely Dashboard XL** - An oversized version of the Lovely Dashboard for the new 10" DDU Screens.
-2. **Lovely Overlay** - If you're a streamer, you can use this overlay in OBS or any other broadcasting software
+3. **Lovely Overlay** - If you're a streamer, you can use this overlay in OBS or any other broadcasting software
-3. **LED Profile** - A 16x & 18x LED profile for your DDU
+4. **LED Profiles** - Multiple LED profiles for your DDU Screens

 ## Download & Install
 This is a SimHub Dashboard, therefore **SimHub Dash** app is required to run it (Doh!).
 Also, since the UI was a considerate design, you will also need to download and install the **Roboto Font Family** from Google (free).